HOW TO SECURE YOUR FINANCES DURING COVID-19

 For practice owners, barristers, and sole traders, repayment holidays of up to six months will help provide a security net if needed during this crisis, with no reflection on credit history.
 Some lenders, such as Commonwealth Bank, will auto-enrol some of their small-business customers into loan deferral arrangements for up to six months as of 1st April.
 Other lenders will require application for such arrangements.

 A temporary increase in overdraft facilities with reduced rates is also available to provide cash flow relief for businesses.
 NAB, for instance, is cutting 200bps from interest rates on new business loans and all overdrafts as of 30th March.

 Despite working from home arrangements, business operations continue as normal for Legal Home Loans, banks and lenders.
-There is a large effort being put forward sector-wide, with combined efforts from the Government, the RBA, APRA, and the Australian Banking Association, to soften the blow for businesses and households alike.
 Legal Home Loans are here to help you navigate and coordinate these facilities during this period of uncertainty and economic risk.